Category

 Request for Expression of Interest (RFEI)

-RFEI Meaning:
+RFEI Meaning

-The RFEI is used to gauge the interest and capabilities of potential suppliers or vendors before initiating a formal procurement process.
+The RFEI is used to gauge the interest and capabilities of potential suppliers before initiating a formal procurement process.
 It helps organizations identify qualified suppliers and assess the market’s interest in a specific project or requirement.
 RFEIs are used to gather high-level information about suppliers’ capabilities, experience, and capacity to meet the organization’s needs.

 May also be referred to as: Expression of Interest (EOI), Registration of Interest (ROI)

-Examples of when to use an RFEI:
+Examples of when to use an RFEI

 • Organizations want to gauge the interest and capabilities of potential suppliers.